ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_04/README.md

 In the core paper we will read this week, the author also uses a neural network to predict the material behavior...
 There you can see how he COMBINES the knowledge from FEM and NN to achieve the inverse design of a complex system!

-I further provide two more optional papers, like last time you can distribute one to each other.
-They share a very similar research scope, that is to implicitly describe the intrinsic relationship between different points (geodesic distance and voronoi diagram) given a domain in a differentiable manner.
+I further provide two more optional papers, like last time you can distribute the tasks.
+They share a very similar research scope, that is to implicitly describe the intrinsic relationship between different points (geodesic distance and voronoi diagram) in a differentiable manner.

 ## Reading Assignments